 Bari is a coastal city that plays an important economic role in the region.
 Visit the old town, located in the harbor, and walk on the promenade known as the Lungomare Nazario Sauro.
 For an experience that is a bit different than visiting more churches and castles (although this is also an option!) spend some time at the Bari Provincial Art Gallery.

 All Apulian food is delicious!
-Osteria Vini e Cucina (Strada Vallisa, 23, 70122) in Bari, is known for their seafood dishes.
+Osteria Vini e Cucina (Strada Vallisa, 23, 70122) in Bari, is known for its seafood dishes.
 This restaurant is a good option for lunch or dinner, but expect to be served several courses, and they do not offer menus.

 The Borgo Egnaziis a five-star resort located in Savelletri, around an hour’s drive from Bari.
-Pricey but not astronomical, this hotel offers amazing views and with modern luxuries.
+Pricey but not astronomical, this hotel offers amazing views and modern luxuries.

 This stunning medieval castle of Castel del Monteis located in the northern part of the Puglia region.
 Castel del Monte has a unique architectural structure and served as a lodge and fortress for Frederick II.
 The castle also provides great views of the surrounding countryside.